 Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 With his enticing personality and an endearing smile, Dulquer Salmaan is a charmer right from the word 'go'.
 Unlike most actors, the handsome hunk chose a rather unconventional route by making his Bollywood debut with 'Karwaan' which released last year.
 The film earned him rave reviews and many fans too, in the Hindi film industry.
-His second film, Sonam Kapoor starrer 'The Zoya Factor' is up next for release this week.
+His second film, 'The Zoya Factor' opposite Sonam Kapoor, is up for release this week.
 This time, there's a little flamboyishness to him on the big screen.

-In an interview with Filmibeat, the heartthrob gets candid about his conscious decision of staying away from typical 'hero' films, his Bollywood career, why he is yet to work with his superstar father and the much dreaded 'N' word.
+In an interview with FilmiBeat, the heartthrob gets candid about his conscious decision of staying away from typical 'hero' films, his Bollywood career, why he is yet to work with his superstar father and the much dreaded 'N' word.

 'I Don't Want To Get Slotted In Any Box'

 Q. You started your career in Bollywood with 'Karwaan' and now, 'The Zoya Factor' is your second release.
-Is your conscious decision to take up something different unlike a typical 'hero' film?
+Is it a conscious decision to take up something different unlike a typical 'hero' film?

 A. Yes.
 That's how I have always seen films in totality.
 I believe the film is the hero.
-There has to be a protagonist and the story has to be around this person and it has to have a character that I want to play.
+There has to be a protagonist, and the story has to be around this person and it has to have a character that I want to play.
 It should be interesting and challenge me as an actor.
 I want to find interesting content and want each of my films to be different than the last.
 I don't want to end up feeling monotonous.
 I don't want people to say, 'Oh, it's his comfort zone'.

-When I started in Malayalam cinema, my first 4-5 films always had me in urban roles.
+When I started in Malayalam cinema, my first four-five films always had me in urban roles.
 So, people thought I could play only those roles.
 I want to break out of that.

-So now, when I take up films in new industry in Tamil, Telugu and Hindi, I feel like I don't want to get slotted in any box.
+So now, when I take up films in a new industry in Tamil, Telugu and Hindi, I feel like I don't want to get slotted into any box.
 Hopefully, I want each of my films and characters to be different.
 That's also what excites me.

 Q. How comfortable are you now in the Hindi film industry?
 Do you feel accepted here?